godotengine/godot-docs/community/tutorials.rst

 Video tutorials
 ---------------

 For video tutorials we recommend looking on `YouTube <https://www.youtube.com/>`_.
-There's many great channels covering a wide array of subjects.
+There are many great channels covering a wide array of subjects.

 Text tutorials
 --------------